 Those trusty machines helped me make whole wheat bread loaves for family and friends for years.
 Bread machines are excellent for those needing hands-free mixing, including home bakers with arthritis or limited mobility.

-They’re also great for busy homemakers or businesswomen needing a quick start with their own flour.
-I still keep THIS one in our pantry storage room and use it during busy seasons here at The Modern Day Cottage.
+They’re also great for busy homemakers or businesswomen, and men needing a quick start with their own flour.
+I still keep THIS one in our pantry storage room and use it during busy seasons here at the Cottage.

 Although you can bake inside the machine, I prefer removing the dough and baking it in the oven.
-This gives me fluffy beautiful loaves using the same amount of flour, compared to one condensed loaf from the machine.
+This gives me 2 1lb. fluffy, beautiful loaves using the same amount of flour, compared to one condensed 2lb. loaf from the machine.

 Bread machines are a helpful entry into baking with whole grain flour, especially if you’re new to the milling process and baking process.